aagams2910/AI-Driven-Equity-Market-Analysis-and-Stock-Prediction/README.md

-# AI-Driven Equity Market Analysis and Stock Prediction
+# AI-Driven Equity Market Analysis and Stock Recommendation

 A modern web application that leverages artificial intelligence to provide detailed, logically consistent stock analysis and market narratives with minimal probabilistic errors.